Zum Inhalt springen

 xwiki: "wiki"

-In case you would like to update an existing deployment to the new hostnames, please check the following list:
+In case you would like to update an existing deployment to use the new hostnames, you would be doing so at your own risk, so please consider the following:

 • Some of your user's bookmarks and links will stop working.